Read This First

 Prompt 5: I have a friend who quite rapidly got over his shyness by forcing himself to speak to a random girl everyday.
 Is this “brute force” method encouraged?

-The central claim is this: Your friend’s approach to overcoming shyness by forcing himself to speak to a random girl every day is an example of what is known as “exposure therapy” in psychological terms.
+In plain terms: Your friend’s approach to overcoming shyness by forcing himself to speak to a random girl every day is an example of what is known as “exposure therapy” in psychological terms.

 This approach may not work for everyone.
 Success can vary depending on the individual’s personality, the severity of their shyness, and their coping mechanisms.
 For some, this “brute force” method might cause more anxiety at first.